Can you stop at one piece?

-If so, there are lots of reasons why we crave chocolate, and why eating it makes us a feel a certain way. could it be the affect that chocolate has on the brain, the heart, or our overall emotional well-being or all of them that explains why we enjoy eating chocolate as much as we do. this led me to want learn more about the ” feel good” chemicals found in chocolate.
+It the affect that chocolate has on the brain, the heart, and our overall emotional well-being that explains why we enjoy eating chocolate as much as we do. this led me to want learn more about the ” feel good” chemicals found in chocolate.

 Chocolate and Endorphins